kenn/active_flag/README.md

 ## Forms

-Thanks to the translation support, forms just work as you would expect.
+Thanks to the translation support, forms just work as you would expect with the `pairs` convenience method.

 ```ruby
 # With FormBuilder